 Walk Cycle to the Polls

-An expanded interdisciplinary initiative bridging animation, computer science, and non-partisan democratic participation.
+An interdisciplinary initiative bridging animation, game development, and non-partisan democratic participation.

 Overview